na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

    Now after another timeskip, we rejoin our acting madman, Zeus, for a great little part of the narrative.
 He's had an offscreen ~~bizaare~~ adventure of his own, but to little success.
-    Pele + Chernobog each pass on Zeus's plan to bruteforce Cthulhu (each wanting to just defend their own turf) meanwhile Cabrakan had already had a crack at soloing Cthulhu at Tajumulco *(Tallest mountain / volcano in Central America, in South Guatemala)* before Zeus arrived - and unlike the other Gods who tried to solo Cthulhu and who got AAAAAAAA INSANE'd / PTSD'd in the process, Cabrakan's location was unknown since he was buried in the rubble... of the *fucking mountain range he tore up and dropped on Cthulhu* before Cthulhu could even get the breathing room to fuck with his head.
+    Pele + Chernobog each pass on Zeus's plan to bruteforce Cthulhu (each wanting to just defend their own turf) meanwhile Cabrakan had already had a crack at soloing Cthulhu at Tajumulco *(Tallest mountain / volcano in Central America, in South Guatemala)* before Zeus arrived - and unlike the other Gods who tried to solo Cthulhu and who got AAAAAAAA INSANE'd / PTSD'd in the process, Cabrakan's location was unknown since he was buried in the rubble... of the *fucking mountain range he tore up and dropped on Cthulhu* before Cthulhu could even get some breathing room or the chance to fuck with his mentals.

    Zeus is now at his last stop of Asgard, looking for his ~~best drinking buddy-bro from another Pantheon,~~ Odin.
-Nobody had really heard anything from the Norse after the Yggdrasil incident, with only Heimdallr being known of (since Odin sent Ratatoskr as his rep to check in on Nidhogg and disappearing shortly after), and this is the first Zeus has even seen of all the damage the Norse Pantheon had sustained during Ragnarok.
+Nobody had really heard anything from the Norse after the Yggdrasil incident, with only Heimdallr being known of *(since Odin sent Ratatoskr as his rep to check in on Nidhoggr, but disappeared shortly after)*, and this is the first Zeus has even seen of all the damage the Norse Pantheon had sustained during the previous events / Ragnarok 1 and 2.

    Zeus wanders in on the empty and ruined halls, and shouts for his ol' fren, Odin.

    Nobody answers.

-   Loki pounces Zeus, tries to *(again lol)* backsta- HOLY FUCKING SHIT ZEUS MELTS THE BLADES OUT OF LOKI'S HANDS WITH PURE LIGHTNING!
+   Loki pounces Zeus, tries to *(again lol)* backsta- HOLY FUCKING SHIT ZEUS MELTS THE BLADES OUT OF LOKI'S HANDS WITH PURE LIGHTNING-PLASMA HEAT!
 HOLY FUCKING SHIT ZEUS CHOKI'S LOKI!
 Zeus chuckles with a totally-fucking-lost-it-now smile, saying his burning hatred for Loki was one of the things that kept him sane during the Persephone treatment.
 Loki ~~spits in his face and~~ hisses "You're welcome ~~bitch~~", HOLY FUCKING SHIT LOKI GOES TO STAB ZEUS IN THE EYE WITH A SPARE BLADE HE HAD HIDDEN IN HIS SLEEVE, ASSASSINS-CREED STYLE!
 HOLY FUCKING SHIT ZEUS BREAKS LOKI'S ARM BACKWARD WITH ONE HAND!
 HOLY FUCKING SHIT ZEUS CHOKESLAMS LOKI INTO THE STONE FLOOR, CRACKING APART IT WITH THE FORCE ALONE!
 HOLY FUCKING SHIT ZEUS PICKS LOKI UP BY THE COLLAR AND LAUNCHES LOKI ACROSS THE ROOM WITH SUCH FORCE HE SPLINTERS THROUGH A HUGE WOODEN FEASTING TABLE!

    Loki's crumpled, bloodied, broken remains of a 'body' begs for Zeus to hear him out, Zeus chuckles and says he won't be giving Loki any final-moments monologue way out of this, as he walks over, which ironically was just the milliseconds of time Loki needed to dodge out of the way o- HOLY FUCKING SHIT ZEUS THREW A FUCKING LIGHTNING BOLT AT LOKI'S FACE.
    Loki, now giggling that he escaped, taunts an extremely pissed off Zeus, as Zeus 'renovates'... well, what's left of the sorry few ruins of Asgard, while chasing after Loki's voices.
 Loki explains he's got a brand new League of Best Friends and that Zeus isn't invi- HOLY FUCKING SHIT ZEUS ALMOST KILLED LOKI AGAIN BY HEARING WHERE THE VOICE CAME FROM AND THROWING A LIGHTNING BOLT AT IT.
 Zeus DEMANDS to be let in on the new League of Best Friends for anti-Cthulhu efforts, Loki tells him to fuck off and that he blew his only chance of being his friend, before mocking that he really is perfect for his dumb-bitch wife Hera *(who's totally been cheating on him btw looooool)*.
-   Loki poofs away with a giggle; Zeus copes and seethes alone, over the clear lies of the Trickster God and having been held up too long by the effects of Persephone's 'scheme' to have been able to assemble his killsquad to deal with Cthulhu *(and stop a preventable Apocalypse)*.
-Zeus proceeds to basically finish off levelling whatever's left of Asgard at this point, in a partially-insanity-driven temper tantrum.
+   Loki poofs away with a giggle; Zeus copes and seethes alone, over the clear lies of the Trickster God, and having been held up for too long by the effects of Persephone's 'scheme' to have been able to assemble his ideal killsquad to deal with Cthulhu *(and stop a preventable Apocalypse)*.
+Zeus spergs out and proceeds to basically finish off levelling whatever was left of Asgard at this point, in a partially-insanity-driven temper tantrum.
 Now there is nothing left but tattered, hollow ruins and frozen, wind-blown wilderness where the once-great Asgard stood.
+Annhilation.

  -> So Zeus is *REALLY* FUCKING PISSED OFF now. <-
  -> And what's the best thing to vent all that anger out on - other than Zeus's very own attempt to solo Cthulhu? <-